bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-142">142.
 Find the Sum of the Digits of a Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The sumOfDigits function calculates the sum of the digits of a given number.
+<p>The sumOfDigits function calculates the sum of the digits of a given number.</p>
 <pre>
 const sumOfDigits = (num) => &lbrack;...String(num)&rbrack;.reduce((sum, digit) => sum
 + Number(digit), 0);